a sign of higher gas prices for small businesses

 Check Gas Prices Nearby

 Use an app like GasBuddy, Gas Guru, or AAA’s app to help you find the lowest gas prices around.
-However, you don’t want to spend more gas and time driving around to find it for a few cents less.
+However, you don’t want to spend more gas and time driving around to save a few cents.

 How does the Gas Buddy app work?

-By following these tips, you can help your small business survive higher gas prices.
-And, who knows, higher gas prices may even lead to increased sales as people look for ways to save money.
+By following these tips, you can help your small business survive high gas prices.
+And, who knows, the fuel prices may even lead to increased sales as people look for ways to save money.

 So stay positive, have no fear, and keep your head up – Let’s not let higher gas costs kill your small business!